state-alchemists/zrb/docs/installation.md

 curl https://raw.githubusercontent.com/state-alchemists/zrb/main/install.sh | bash
 ```

+We recommend this installation method if you work on a new computer/VM.

 ## As Python Package

+You can also install Zrb as a Python package using pip.

 ### Checking for Prerequisites

-Before installing Zrb as Python packages, make sure you have the following prerequisites:
+Before installing Zrb as a Python package, make sure you have the following prerequisites:

 - 🐍 `Python`
 - 📦 `Pip`